 This paper proposes a novel hybrid checkpoint protocol for supporting wireless LAN protocol such as IEEE802.11.
-The proposed protocol is applicable in a mobile network system with losses of messages due to unreliable communication channels and existence of hidden terminals.
+The proposed protocol is applicable in a mobile network system based on a cell-dependent infrastractured model with losses of messages due to unreliable communication channels and existence of hidden terminals.
 Compared with a conventional protocol extended by adding an acknowledgment message transmission and retransmission timer for achieving reliable message transmission, our protocol requires less MAC message.